dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 #### Hashing best practices 💡

 > **Never store password in the database plaintext, use a hashed and salt&peppered string preferably using at least sha2 with multiple iterations/work factors.
-This way the cracking process itself wont worth for the attacker.**
+This way the cracking process itself won't worth for the attacker.**
 {: .prompt-warning }

 ---